It’s 1 day until D-day. Your HSC English exam.

 Firstly it gets you familiar quickly with the different types of questions they can give you.
 So it enables you get better at pattern recognition.

-Secondly, rather then going in with a memorised essay, it helps you in timed conditions (so exam conditions) practice adapting your model essay and notes to any sort of question.
+Secondly, rather than going in with a memorised essay, it helps you in timed conditions (so exam conditions) practice adapting your model essay and notes to any sort of question.
 So you’re building exam technique.

 Finally, it the act of writing the essays (and moving from open to closed book) helps you memorise all the content!